Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Methods

 After pre-processing the data as described above, we measure their lensing amplitudes using the \textsc{dsigma} Python package \citep{Lange2022}.
 Briefly, \textsc{dsigma} measures the excess surface density \dsigma around our lenses, defined as the mean surface density within a circle of projected radius $R$ minus the mean surface density at the edge of a circle of projected radius $R$:

-It accomplishes this by binning and stacking background source galaxies in annuli around each of our (possibly weighted) lenses and measuring the overall tangential shear, $\lgammar$, of the stacked sources.
-This measurement of \lgammar is a proxy for \dsigma via the relation:
+It accomplishes this by binning and stacking background source galaxies in annuli around each of our (possibly weighted) lenses and averaging the tangential shears, $\gamma_t$, of the sources.
+Given a cosmology, this yields an estimate of \dsigma: